Jamp1812/2024-01-Generative-AI-in-student-learning/README.md

-# Generative AI in Student Learning: Breakthrough or Pitfall?
+# Generative AI in Student Learning: Breakthrough or Setback?!

 This project is a survey on the topic of generative AI in student learning.
 It was conducted for a data literacy course at the University of Tübingen as part of a Cognitive Science Master's degree.